How This Chartered Accountant Started a New Life in Tokyo, Japan as an Expat

 Interviews in Japan

-Following that, a Technical interview with the process managers occurs.
-Post completion, the HR confirms the employment.
+Following that, a technical interview with the process managers occurs.
+Following completion, HR confirms employment.

 Everything is a bit more formal in Japan.

-Also in stark contrast to some of the Indian companies, the HRs in Japan do communicate the acceptance/rejection of the candidate.
+Also in stark contrast to some of the Indian companies, the HRs in Japan do communicate the acceptance or rejection of the candidate.
 This is something Indian professionals should learn from the Japanese.

 Interview Tips:

-- Be Honest: Personally speaking, being honest with my work and myself, helped me immensely.
-It is alright not to know all the answers to the questions posed.
+- Be Honest: Personally speaking, being honest with my work and myself helped me immensely.
+It is okay not to know all the answers to the questions posed.
 Many times, the interviewers pose the same questions differently.
-They assess whether you change your answers to them.
+They evaluate whether you alter your responses to them.

 - Be Punctual

-- I recommend going through some more websites to know more before appearing for interviews in Japan.
+- I recommend going through some more websites to learn more before appearing for interviews in Japan.

 Visas for Expats in Japan